-Micromarketing is a marketing strategy in which marketing and/or advertising efforts are focused on a small group of tightly targeted consumers.
-For example, markets can be grouped into narrow clusters based on a commitment to a product class or readiness to purchase a given brand.
+The marketing strategy in which we give our advertising efforts on a small group of tightly targeted consumers is known as Micro-Marketing.
+For example, the market can be grouped into small groups based on a commitment to a product class or readiness to purchase a given brand.

 Micro-marketing requires a company to narrowly define an audience by a specific characteristic, such as ZIP code or job title, and tailor campaigns for that particular segment.

 Marketing is a crucial element for businesses operating in a competitive environment.
 Marketing is a strategy used by companies to increase their brand awareness, sales and, more importantly, profits.

 A business that markets to people in a particular city or neighborhood.